nandopas/subbit/README.md

 # Subbit
-## Hosted as well at http://shielded-earth-79259.herokuapp.com/
+## Hosted as well at http://shielded-earth-79259.herokuapp.com/ (not up to date)

 to run locally, run server on port 4000

-* Database: sqlite3

-* run rails db:migrate to create database locally
+* run rails db:setup db:seed to create database locally (sqlite3)

 ## Next Steps

-* Migrate database to postgresql to allow deployment on heroku - done (kind of)

-* show posts in order of most votes
+* show posts in order of most votes (done)

-* connect to a location API to include location at stops
+* connect to a location API to include location at stops (done)

 * Also to provide location to users